← Back to articlesLooking Through Splayed Fingers: Fear, Race, and Who Gets to Look Away

 Non-fiction strains under this weight.
 Statistics can be dismissed, and lectures can be ignored.
 Even first-hand accounts are questioned, reframed, or reduced.

 But horror does something differently.
 At its most basic, horror unsettles; it produces fear, discomfort, and unease.
-When horror turns its gaze toward race, it does something more: it renders visible what is so often denied—not as argument, but as feeling, as experience.
+When horror turns its gaze toward race, it does something more by making visible what is so often denied.
+Horror does so not as argument, but as feeling and as experience.
 And yet, it would be too easy to say that horror creates empathy.
-Horror by itself does not always create empathy.
 Horror can just as easily turn suffering into spectacle, something to be consumed, reacted to, and forgotten or worse.
 The question is not whether horror works, but when and for whom.
-Still, there are moments when it cuts through.

-In Get Out, the “sunken place” is not just a metaphor; it is a sensation.
+In Get Out, the “sunken place” is not just a metaphor; it is a cultural and racial sensation.
 The loss of control, the watching of oneself from a distance, the quiet horror of being present but powerless.
-It is not new knowledge, but a translation of that feeling we have not yet been able to put into words.
+It is not new knowledge, but a translation of emotions black people have felt for generations and across continents.
 For those who know the feeling, it is recognition.
 Horror does not set out to prove racism’s existence.
-It asks, instead, what does it taste like, sound like, feel like inside the bones?
+It asks, instead, what does it taste like, sound like, feel like inside the bones and sinew?
 And that distinction matters because in a post-truth moment, feeling often travels further than fact.

 The genre has always relied on disrupting the familiar.
-The haunted house, made popular in the 1980s, is terrifying not because of what is strange, but because of where it appears.
-The home, supposedly safe, becomes hostile, uncanny, wrong.
+The haunted house, made popular in the 1980s, is terrifying not because of what is strange, but because of where the strange appears.
+The home, supposedly safe, becomes hostile, uncanny, and wrong.
 This disruption begs the question: what happens when the idea of safety itself begins to erode?
-Today, perhaps the haunted house is a rented flat.
-An overcrowded apartment.
-A temporary accommodation assigned without care.
+For the horror to be horrifying the strange must exist alongside the normal, social reality.
+Today, perhaps the haunted house must give way to a rented flat or an overcrowded apartment... perhaps a temporary accommodation assigned without care.
 In His House, two refugees arrive in Britain after surviving unimaginable loss, only to find themselves trapped again, this time within the walls meant to shelter them.
 The horror is not just supernatural.
 It is bureaucratic.
-It is systemic.
-It is cold.
-The ghost is not the only thing haunting them.
+It is systemic and it is cold.

 In the Caribbean, our horrors have always been close to us.
 The La Diablesse, the Soucouyant, the Ti Bolom... are all figures that live in story, in warning and in memory.
 Their power has never been in their form alone, but in belief.